unChaz/sci-fi-5e/srd/monsters/monsters.md

 ##### Melee and Ranged Attacks

 The most common actions that a monster will take in combat are melee and ranged attacks.
-These can be spell attacks or weapon attacks, where the “weapon” might be a manufactured item or a natural weapon, such as a claw or tail spike.
+These can be tek skill attacks or weapon attacks, where the “weapon” might be a manufactured item or a natural weapon, such as a claw or tail spike.
 For more information on different kinds of attacks, see the _Player’s Handbook_.

 ***Creature vs. Target.*** The target of a melee or ranged attack is usually either one creature or one target, the difference being that a “target” can be a creature or an object.